 One of the town’s famous landmarks is Plaza de Toros, a 18th century bullring.
-Related to that, the town has historic relevance for Spain even today because in Ronda the bullfighting rules that are still used today were developed.
+The town marked its relevance in Spain’s history – it is the place where the bullfighting rules were developed (and are still in use today).

-The Balcón de Europa, probably Nerja’s most well known landmark, is a round plaza at the end of an avenue that gives an amazing view over the coast.
-There’s also a statue of King Alfonso XII stands by one of the railings, because he is said to have given it its name in 1885.
-It used to be a fortress until 1882, which is my there a few cannons on display today.
+Balcón de Europa, probably Nerja’s most well known landmark, is a round plaza at the end of an avenue that provides amazing views over the coastline.
+A statue of King Alfonso XII stands by one of the railings, because he is said to have given it its name in 1885.
+Until 1882 Balcón de Europa used to be a fortress which is why there are some cannons on display today.

-In August Frigiliana hosts the Festival of the Three Cultures which celebrates Christian, Jewish and Muslim culture and traditions that have shaped this town and Spain in general.
+In August Frigiliana hosts the Festival of the Three Cultures which celebrates Christian, Jewish and Muslim culture and traditions that have shaped not only this town and Spain in general.

 Marbella, well-known for its beautiful beaches, is the place where the rich and famous go on holidays.
 With a population of about 140 000 it is one of the bigger towns on this list.
 It is about 60 km south-west of Málaga.

-There are two important parts to Marbella, the Old Town and Puerto Banus.
-The Old Town with its narrow cobbled streets and flower decorations everywhere is incredibly charming.
-There are a lot of shops that sell all kinds of accessory and handmade wares.
+Marbella is divided into two main parts: the Old Town and Puerto Banus.
+The Old Town is incredibly charming with its narrow cobbled streets and flower decorations everywhere.
+There are a lot of shops that sell all kinds of souvenirs and local products.
 You can also still see the old city walls.
-The highlight in the heart of Old Town is the Plaza de los Naranjos, which, as the name suggests, is filled with orange trees.
-The plaza is also filled with nice shops and restaurants so it’s a perfect spot to take a break and relax.
+The heart of Old Town is Plaza de los Naranjos, which, as the name suggests, is filled with orange trees.
+The plaza is also surrounded with multiple shops and restaurants so it’s a perfect spot to take a break and relax.

-Puerto Banus, 6 km west of the town center, was built in 1970 as a luxury shopping complex.
-Here you can find all the expensive shops, restaurants and expensive lifestyle.
-In the summertime you can spot tons of luxury yachts.
+Puerto Banus is located 6 km west of the town center and it was built in 1970 as a luxury shopping complex.
+Here you can find designer shops, restaurants and other signs of luxurious lifestyle.
+In the summertime the port is filled with yachts and boats.

-Mijas is another one of Andalusias White Towns which definetly belongs in the list of most beautiful towns in the Malaga province.
-It is about 30 km south-west of Málaga, so it’s a good destinations for a day trip.
+Mijas is another Pueblo Blanco of Andalusia and definitely belongs in the list of most beautiful towns in the Málaga province.
+It is about 30 km south-west of Málaga, so it’s a perfect destinations for a 1 day trip.
 The hillside town offers an amazing view over the landscape below.
-Although being a popluar destination for tourists these days, Mijas still kept its traditional Andalusian way of life.
+Although nowadays it’s a popular touristic destination, Mijas still keeps its traditional Andalusian traditions.

-The hillside town of Mijas (Mijas Pueblo) is however just one part.
-Also part of Mijas are Mijas Costa (about 10 km away, at the coast) and Las Lagunas (a commercial area).
-Mijas Costa covers about 12 km of coast and while Mijas Pueblo is a very traditional place, Mijas Costa is completely modern and touristy.
+However, the hillside town of Mijas (Mijas Pueblo) is just one part, other parts of the town are Mijas Costa (about 10 km away, at the coast) and Las Lagunas (a commercial area).

-Casares is a nice town to just take a relaxed stroll though.
-There are various churches and plazas you can go see.
-Some of the building are still in the old moorish style.
-You can also see the ruins of an old medieval castle.
-Outside the town you can visit the Baños de la Hedionda, an old Roman spa, where it is rumored Julius Caesar was cured of an illness.
+Casares is perfect for a relaxing stroll.
+There are various churches and plazas you can see along the way and some buildings still retain the old Moorish style.
+You can also visit the ruins of an old medieval castle.
+In addition, outside the town there are Baños de la Hedionda, an old Roman spa, where as the story goes, Julius Caesar was cured of an illness.